BergQuester/v8tr.github.io/_posts/2018-01-27-notifications-pattern-or-anti-pattern.md

 ### A look on the bright side

-Lets discuss advantages of `Notifications` and see what outweights.
+Lets discuss advantages of `Notifications` and see what outweighs.

 **Lowers coupling**